-Before we get started, it’s important to note that this is somewhat of a technical process, and having some technical skills would be very useful.
+Before we start, it’s important to note that this is somewhat of a technical process, and having some technical skills would be very useful.

-When it comes to the backup, there are actually two things that you need to backup:
+When it comes to the backup, there are two things that you need to backup:

-- The Files: these tend to constitute things such as images, videos, scripts, themes, plugins, and basically function as the main content of your website
+- The Files: these tend to constitute things such as images, videos, scripts, themes, and plugins and function as the main content of your website

-- The Database: usually a MySQL database, this stores the actual blog posts, comments, and settings of your WordPress site.
+- The Database: usually a MySQL database, which stores the actual blog posts, comments, and settings of your WordPress site.

-Since we have two different sets of files to back up, the best thing to do is to create a main backup folder titled ”WordPress Backup” or something to that effect, and then two sub-folders titled “files” and “database”.
-Doing it this way will make sure you don’t mix the files incorrectly and cause an issue with restoring down the line.
+Since we have two different sets of files to back up, the best thing to do is to create a main backup folder titled ”WordPress Backup” or something to that effect and then two sub-folders titled “files” and “database.”
+Doing it this way will ensure you don’t mix the files incorrectly and cause an issue with restoring down the line.

-Also, backups are generally a prerequisite step to migrate WordPress to a new server or host.
+Also, backups are generally a prerequisite for migrating WordPress to a new server or host.

 Backup Your WordPress Files

-Once you have your backup folders in place, the first thing we’ll need to backup is the files.
+Once you have your backup folders in place, we’ll need the files to be backed up.